dlmacedo/starter-academic/content/project/0000-code4/index.md

 slides: ""
 ---

-A project to train your model from scratch or fine-tune a pretrained model using the losses provided in this library to improve out-of-distribution detection and uncertainty estimation performances.
 Calibrate your model to produce enhanced uncertainty estimations.
 Detect out-of-distribution data using the defined score type and threshold.
 Train your model from scratch or fine-tune a pretrained model using the losses provided in this library to improve out-of-distribution detection and uncertainty estimation performances.
 Calibrate your model to produce enhanced uncertainty estimations.
 Detect out-of-distribution data using the defined score type and threshold.

 Model Independent:
 Use models from timm library or whatever you want.